Keristero/spritesheet-tool/readme.md

     - export cramped images
 1. allow export of ONB compatible .animation files ✅
 1. allow each frame property to be set individually rather than applying the whole lot at once
+1. seperate frame selection canvas from the selection overlay (should hide selection in frame previews)
 1. tidy styles a bit

 ### V1.1